 Alternatively, you can select all of them at once or select them one-by-one and then right-click and select the Delete option.

 Caution: Make sure you shouldn’t select MRUList and (Default) key values while performing the below task.

-Close Windows registry editor.
+Close the Windows registry editor.

-As a result of your above action, it will do an immediate effect and clear run command history from your run dialog box.
-To check this, go back to run dialog box and see, you won’t find any commands listed there.
+As a result of your above action, it will do an immediate effect and clear the run command history from your run dialog box.
+To check this, go back to the run dialog box and see, you won’t find any commands listed there.